The Problem With “Being Polite" in Italian

 “How would I say this politely in English?”

-Your sentence a literal translation product that doesn't reflect how the Italian language is actually spoken.
+Your sentence is a literal translation product that doesn't reflect how the Italian language is actually spoken.

 Tip: Next time you feel the need to build a complex sentence, stop.
 Say less.